Analog model for the BTZ black hole: analog BTZ black hole

 where we took, for simplicity, $\kappa=c$ and we chose the negative sign at the right-hand side so that $R(x)$ is positive and increasing for $x\in(-\infty,0)$.

 As a result, the effective metric takes the form

 We recognize (\ref{eq:metric btz analogue}) as the metric of a static BTZ black hole with mass $M=\alpha^{2} k^{2}/c^{4}$ and curvature radius $l = L$ \cite{banados1992black}.
 We note that the horizon ($R=R_h:=l \sqrt{M}$) and conformal boundary ($R=\infty$) of the BTZ spacetime are realized at $x=-L/\sqrt{M}$ and $x=0$, respectively, in this model.
+We will also denote the boundary $x=0$ of the laboratory by $\cal{E}$.
 Notice that the constant $M$ is dimensionless in this spacetime.